Wild Is the Wind (2022 film)

-Wild Is the Wind (2022) is a South African crime drama film directed by Fabian Medea.
+Wild Is the Wind is a 2022 South African crime drama film directed by Fabian Medea.
 It depicts the corruption and racism in the South African judicial system through the investigation of the murder of an Afrikaner girl by two corrupt policemen played by Mothusi Magano and Frank Rautenbach.

 The film is a co-production between Netflix and Known Associates Entertainment, a South African production company.